-Little is known of his youth, and only a few works survive by him in the Byzantine tradition of icon painting, notably the recently discovered Dormition of the Virgin (Church of the Koimesis tis Theotokou, Syros).
-In 1566 he is referred to in a Cretan document as a master painter; soon afterward he went to Venice (Crete was then a Venetian possession), then in 1570 moved to Rome.
-The miniaturist Giulio Clovio, whom he met there, described him as a pupil of Titian, but of all the Venetian painters Tintoretto influenced him most, and Michelangelo’s impact on his development was also important.
+We know very little about his youth in Crete, and only a few works survive by him in the Byzantine tradition of icon painting, notably the recently discovered Dormition of the Virgin (Church of the Koimesis tis Theotokou, Syros).
+He is mentioned in a Cretan document as a master painter in 1566.
+At around this time he went first to Venice an then moved to Rome in 1570.
+He studied with Titian, but he was also influenced by the Venetian painter Tintoretto and also bt the great Michelangelo.

-Pacheco, who visited El Greco in 1611, refers to him as a writer on painting, sculpture, and architecture.
-He had a proud temperament, conceiving of himself as an artist-philosopher rather than a craftsman, and had a lavish lifestyle, although he had little success in securing the royal patronage he desired and seems to have had some financial difficulties near the end of his life.
+El Greco had a proud temperament, conceiving of himself as an artist-philosopher rather than a craftsman, and had a lavish lifestyle, although he had little success in securing the royal patronage he desired and seems to have had some financial difficulties near the end of his life.

 Art is everywhere you look for it,